Black holes have more states than those giving the Bekenstein-Hawking entropy: a simple argument

+How many are there?
+Either they are an infinite number, or a finite number due to some high-energy (say Planckian) cut-off.
+If there is an infinite number of (orthogonal) states, then immediately the number of states distinguishable from inside the black hole is larger that $N_{BH}$, which is finite.
+So, in this case, we immediately have what we wanted.
+If instead there is a finite number, then the number $N_1$ of distinguishable states on $\Sigma_1^{in}$ must be equal to or larger than the number $N_0$ of states distinguishable on $\Sigma_0^{in}$, because the second is a subset of the first.
+That is \be N_1\ge N_0. \ee {Comparing} Equations \eqref{Ne}, \eqref{uno}, and \eqref{due} immediately shows that it is impossible that $N_i=e^{A_i/4}$, as the exponential is a monotonic function.

-The conclusion is that the number of states distinguishable from the interior of the black hole must be different from the number $N_{BH}=e^{A/4}$ of the states contributing to the Bekenstein-Hawking entropy.
-Since the second is shrinking to zero with the evaporation, the first must overcome the second at some point.
-Therefore in the interior of a black hole there are more possible states than $e^{A/4}$.
+The conclusion is that the number of states distinguishable from the interior of the black hole must be larger than the number $e^{A/4}$ of states contributing to the Bekenstein--Hawking entropy.
+As the second shrinks to zero with evaporation, the first must overcome the second at some point.
+Therefore, in the interior of a black hole, there are more possible states than $e^{A/4}$.

-The physical interpretation of the conclusion is simple: the thermal behaviour of the black hole described by the Bekenstein-Hawking entropy $S=A/4$ is fully determined by the physics of the vicinity of the horizon.
+The physical interpretation of the conclusion is simple: the thermal behaviour of the black hole described by the Bekenstein--Hawking entropy $S=A/4$ is determined by the physics of the vicinity of the horizon, not by the states in the interior.

 In classical general relativity, the effect of a black hole on its surroundings is independent from the black hole interior.
-A vivid expression of this fact is in the numerical simulations of black hole merging and radiation emission by oscillating black holes: in writing the numerical code, it is routine to cut away a region inside the (trapping) horizon: it is irrelevant for whatever happens outside!
+A vivid expression of this fact is in the numerical simulations of black hole merging and radiation emission by oscillating black holes: in writing the numerical code, it is routine to cut away a region inside the (trapping) horizon: it is irrelevant for whatever happens outside.
 This is true in classical general relativity, and there is no compelling reason to suppose it to fail if quantum fields are around.
-Therefore a natural interpretation of $S_{BH}$ is to count states of near-surface degrees of freedom, not interior ones.
-This is of course not a new idea: it has a long history \cite{1,2,3,4,5,6,7,8,9} and see in particular \cite{LQG-BH} and \cite{Strominger} in support of this idea from two different research camps, loops and strings.
-The argument presented here strongly support this idea, by making clear that there are interior states that do not affect the Bekenstein-Hawking entropy.
+Therefore, a natural interpretation of $S_{BH}={A/4}$~ is to count states of near-surface degrees of freedom, not interior ones.

+The idea that \emph{only} surface states are relevant for the Bekenstein-Hawking entropy is of course not new: it has a long history \cite{1,2,3,4,5,6,7,8,9}.
+See, in \mbox{particular, \cite{LQG-BH,Strominger}} in support of this idea from two different research camps, loops and strings.
+A classic discussion on the question whether the states relevant for the black hole \emph{thermodynamical} entropy are surface states or interior states is the trialogue \cite{10}.
+The argument presented here strongly supports the surface states option, by making clear that there are interior states that do not affect the Bekenstein--Hawking entropy.